Experimental demonstration of bandwidth enhancement in photonic time delay reservoir computing: Results

 Fig. \ref{fig:BW} shows the response bandwidth of the photonic reservoir versus the frequency detuning between the drive and the reservoir laser ($\Delta f$), for two different levels of average optical injection power - 0.1 mW (red) and 1 mW (green) - and a frequency resolution of 1 GHz.
-If the lasers are injection locked (unlocked), the points in this graph are color filled (empty).
-We consider that the lasers are unlocked if we can identify an additional spectral peak centered at an RF frequency equal to $\Delta f$, with a 3dB cutoff.
+If the lasers are injection locked (partially locked or unlocked), the points in this graph are color filled (empty).
+We consider that the lasers are partially locked or unlocked if we can identify amplified spectral components centered at an RF frequency equal to $\Delta f$.
 When increasing the average optical injection power from 0.1 mW to 1 mW, we observe the following: first, there is an enhancement of the response bandwidth of the system of at least 5 GHz; second, the injection locking is observed for a wider region of the $\Delta f$ parameter space.
 For both injection conditions, we observe a local dip in the response bandwidth, but for different $\Delta f$.
-The dip emerges from a dynamical bistability region of the reservoir's response and is associated with the boundary between locking and unlocking.
+The dip emerges from a dynamical bistability region of the reservoir's response and is associated with the boundary between locking and unlocking \cite{herrera2021using}.
 The dip is located at $\Delta f = -12$ GHz for the case of 0.1 mW, and at $\Delta f = -25$ GHz for the case of 1 mW injection.
-For lower $\Delta f$ than for the location of the dip, partial unlocking of the drive laser starts to appear, resulting in an RF frequency close to $\Delta f$.
-This signal originates from the beating of injected light and response laser emission in the unlocked regime.
-Thus, our calculation of the response bandwidth of the reservoir does not originate only from the bandwidth enhancement effect (empty symbols in Fig. \ref{fig:BW}).
+For lower $\Delta f$ than for the location of the dip, partial unlocking of the injection laser starts to appear, for both optical injection conditions.
+However, our calculation of the response bandwidth of the reservoir does not originate only from the bandwidth enhancement effect (empty symbols in Fig. \ref{fig:BW}).